 The continuation coverage provided to an eligible employee serving in the uniformed services who elects continued coverage (and his or her covered dependents) will be identical to the coverage provided under the group health coverage to similarly situated persons covered by the group health coverage who are active.
 If coverage is modified under the group health coverage for any group of similarly situated beneficiaries, such coverage will also be modified in the same manner for all individuals who are covered under USERRA continuation coverage.
 Continuation coverage may not be conditioned on evidence of good health.
-If the group health plan coverage under the health plan provides an open enrollment period during which similarly situated active employees may choose to be covered under another group health plan or under another benefit package within the group health plan coverage under the health plan will provide the same opportunity to individuals who have elected USERRA continuation coverage.
+If the group health plan coverage under the health plan provides an open enrollment period during which similarly situated active employees may choose to be covered under another group health plan or under another benefit package within the group health plan coverage under the health plan, or to add or eliminate coverage of family members, the group health plan coverage under the health plan will provide the same opportunity to individuals who have elected USERRA continuation coverage.